evoila/osb-docs/service-docs/pages/osb-kafka.md

 > **_IMPORTANT:_** Only the SSL certificates of the Kafka instances have to be renewed.

 ## Settings TODO
-This section covers different settings that can be made for the OSB-Redis, their default values and how they can be changed.
+This section covers different settings that can be made for the OSB-Kafka, their default values and how they can be changed.

 Settings can be sent as parameters of a create/update request of a service instance via CLI.